ericlau00/systems-level-programming/README.md

 Systems Level Programming w/ JonAlf Dyrland-Weaver at Stuyvesant 2019-2020

-This repository contains notes, work from introductory lessons, and projects from the course.
+This repository contains notes, assignments, and projects from the course.

 ## Wednesday, 8 January, 2020